-- 1.3.1.
-We recognise that peer on peer abuse can manifest itself in many ways.
-This can include but is not limited to: bullying, cyberbullying, sexual violence, sexual harassment, being coerced to send sexual images (sexting), teenage relationship abuse and physical abuse. - 1.3.2.
-All forms of peer on peer abuse are unacceptable and will be taken seriously. - 1.3.3.
-The school will therefore:Create a whole school protective ethos in which peer on peer abuse, including sexual violence and - 1.3.4.
-Provide training for staff about recognizing and responding to peer on peer abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 1.3.5.
-Ensure that staff do not dismiss instances of peer on peer abuse, including sexual violence and sexual harassment as an inevitable part of growing up. - 1.3.6.
-Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - 1.3.7.
-Provide high quality Relationship and Sex Education (RSE), including teaching about consent. - 1.3.8.
+- 1.3.2.
+Create a whole school protective ethos in which peer on peer abuse, including sexual violence and sexual harassment will not be tolerated. - 1.3.3.
+Provide training for staff about recognising and responding to peer on peer abuse, including raising awareness of the gendered nature of peer abuse, with girls more likely to be victims and boys perpetrators. - 1.3.4.
+Ensure that staff do not dismiss instances of peer on peer abuse, including sexual violence and sexual harassment as an inevitable part of growing up. - 1.3.5.
+Include within the curriculum, information and materials that support children in keeping themselves safe from abuse, including abuse from their peers and online. - 1.3.6.
+Provide high quality Relationship and Sex Education (RSE), including teaching about consent. - 1.3.7.
 Ensure that staff members follow the procedures outlined in this policy when they become aware of peer on peer abuse.

-2. Procedures
+2. PROCEDURES